litespeedtech/lscache-joomla/README.md

 Prerequisites
 -------------
 This version of LiteSpeed Cache requires Joomla 3.x or later and LiteSpeed Web Server 5.2.3+ or OpenLiteSpeed.
+This version of LiteSpeed Cache support virtuemart 3.2.4 or later, for lower version of virtuemart please contact us for support.

 Installing